NailKarimov/TriangleTask/README.md

-Here is several examples for the triangle drawing functionality in Python.
+Here are several examples for the triangle drawing functionality in Python.

-TriangleDraw.py file shows results by the requarements in task, such as:
+TriangleDraw.py file shows results by the requirements in task, such as:

-    1. Function name “triangle_type” ussed to give result **def triangle_type(a, b, c):**
+    1. Function name “triangle_type” used to give result **def triangle_type(a, b, c):**
         • Try to test the function thoroughly using pytest - Done
         • Code and test only the functionality of triangle type.
 Drawing of the triangle is not yet expected. - Done
     2. Triangle Draw is a scientific software that has input fields ('A:', 'B:', 'C:').